4naama/navigen-go/docs/navigen-spec.md

 • LPM displays an emoji-style badge showing “#x” days remaining.
   The badge may be publicly visible.
 • Countdown is always visible while the LPM is owned.

+All effects of ownership expiry MUST be communicated clearly in advance, including the transition of analytics from private to public visibility.

 C) Campaign control area
 • Displays the same expiry line and “Extend in #x” action.